Cohomology of group theoretic Dehn fillings II: Abstract

 \section{Abstract}

 We study the cohomology of group theoretic Dehn fillings.
 Applying the Cohen-Lyndon property for sufficiently deep Dehn fillings of hyperbolically embedded subgroups $H\hookrightarrow_h G$, obtained by the second named author in \cite{sun2018cohomologyi}, we derive a spectral sequence that computes the cohomology of the corresponding Dehn filling quotients $\bg$.
-We also establish an algebraic analog of excision, namely an isomorphism between the relative cohomology of the group pair $(G, H)$ and its sufficiently deep Dehn filling quotient pair $(\bg, \bh)$.
-As an application of both, under natural hypothesis, we show that if $(G, H)$ is an orientable Poincar\'e duality pair, then its sufficiently deep Dehn filling $\bg$ is a orientable Poincar\'e duality group.
-As another application, we generalize a result of Fujiwara-Manning \cite{fujmann2010} on simplicial volume of Dehn fillings of hyperbolic manifolds to Dehn fillings of Poincar\'e duality pairs.
+As an application, we establish an isomorphism between the relative cohomology of the group pair $(G, H)$ and its sufficiently deep Dehn filling quotient pair $(\bg, \bh)$.
+This allows us to generalise the results of Fujiwara and Manning on simplicial volume of Dehn fillings of hyperbolic manifolds to Dehn fillings of Poincar\'e duality pairs.

-We then turn to quotients of acylindrically hyperbolic groups.
-We generalize the results of Dahmani-Guirardel-Osin \cite{dahmani2017hyperbolically} and Hull \cite{hull2013small} on SQ-universality and common quotients of acylindrically hyperbolic groups by adding cohomological finiteness conditions.
-We apply these results to obtain quotients of acylindrically hyperbolic groups with special properties.
-For example, we show that every acylindrically hyperbolic group $G$ of type $FP_{\infty}$ contains a family of acylindrically hyperbolic quotients $\{G_k\}^{\infty}_{k=2}$ where each $G_k$ has Kazhdan's Property (T), is of type $FP_{k-1}$ but not of type $FP_{k}$.
+We also strengthen the results of Olshanskii \cite{Olsh}, Dahmani-Guirardel-Osin \cite{dahmani2017hyperbolically} and Hull \cite{hull2013small} on SQ-universality and common quotients of acylindrically hyperbolic groups by adding cohomological finiteness conditions.
+We apply these results to obtain hyperbolic and acylindrically hyperbolic quotients with special properties.

 \keywords{} \subjclass[2010]{20F67, 20F10, 20E06}